Public administration

 Beyond Truffaut: when the public tender price makes the difference

-Cracks in the bidding system are multiple, from a micro engineering company winning the internationalization plan of the Girona City Council to the printing of a local magazine in León
+The cracks in the tendering system are multiple, from a micro engineering company winning the internationalization plan of the Girona City Council to the printing of a local magazine in León

-GironaThe law on public sector contracts is based on the principles of free competition and equal opportunities.
-Any company, entity or person from all over Catalonia can submit bids for public tenders from the Catalan administration.
+GironaThe public sector contract law is based on the principles of free competition and equal opportunities.
+Any company, entity, or person from all over Catalonia can submit bids for public administration tenders.
 This also applies to those from the Spanish State and any country in the European Union.
-The award committees are very demanding and do not accept any criteria that discriminate based on origin or nationality.
-However, these public tenders, necessary to guarantee transparency and prevent cronyism, sometimes result in surprising awards, with decisions that are difficult for citizens and the local business community to understand.
+The awarding bodies are very demanding and do not accept any criteria that discriminate on the grounds of origin or nationality.
+However, these public tenders, which are necessary to guarantee transparency and prevent favoritism, sometimes result in surprising awards, with decisions that are difficult for citizens and local businesses to understand.

-The Revista de Girona is a publication that publishes articles bimonthly on all kinds of topics related to the Girona region.
-It depends on the Diputació de Girona and all its activities go out to tender, from management and coordination to printing and design.
-Now, precisely, the management and coordination of the publication is to be renewed, and a company from Barcelona has submitted a bid for the public tender, so the paradox could arise that the Revista de Girona would be coordinated from Barcelona.
-The printing contract has also been renewed, which is currently held by Imprenta Pagès, from Anglès.
-However, between 2021 and 2025, the company awarded this service was Editorial MIC, from León, so every two months the layouts were sent to Castile and the copies were returned printed to Girona.
+The Girona Magazine is a publication that publishes articles every two months on all types of topics related to the Girona regions.
+It depends on the Diputación de Girona and all its activities go out to tender, from management and coordination to printing or design.
+Now, precisely, the management and coordination of the publication are to be renewed, and a company from Barcelona has submitted a bid for the public tender, so the paradox could arise that the Girona Magazine is coordinated from Barcelona.
+The printing contract has also been renewed, which currently falls to Imprenta Pagès, from Anglès.
+But, between 2021 and 2025, the company awarded this service was Editorial MIC, from León, so every two months the layouts were sent to Castilla and the copies were returned printed to Girona.

 Cargando